BY JOHN LANG

 A Note On Climate Denial

 I was first brought to the issue of climate change by the blood-boiling realisation of its denial.
-Merchants of Doubt, by Naomi Oreskes and Erik Conway, was the book that awoke me to it.
-History will one day join science and evidence in providing vindication to the Black’s, Naomi Oreskes’, Erik Conway’s, Michael Mann’s, Chris Mooney’s, James Hoggan’s, Matthew Hope’s, David Mitchell’s and DeSmog’s of this world.
-These names represent a mere fraction of the journalists who have devoted the better part of their careers to revealing denial in all its glory.
+Merchants of Doubt, by Naomi Oreskes and Erik Conway, was the book that awoke me.
+History will one day join science and evidence in providing vindication to the Blacks, Naomi Oreskes, Erik Conways, Michael Manns, Chris Mooneys, James Hoggans, Matthew Hopes, David Mitchells and DeSmogs of this world.
+These names represent a mere fraction of the journalists who’ve devoted the better part of their careers to revealing denial for what it is.

 While most ‘contrarians’ will soon be dead, their ideas will not be.
 The disinformation they’ve sown will be alive for many moons to come.
-Most perniciously, climate denial has massively exacerbated the public confusion surrounding the causes and seriousness of climate change, in the UK and around the world.
-Of course, not every contrarian position is ‘denial’ — Black makes that abundantly clear.
-But denial in its broadest sense is espoused, consciously or subconsciously, to ensure that policies aimed at transitioning societies from a fossil fuel to low-carbon economy are continually retarded.
+Most perniciously, climate denial has exacerbated the public confusion surrounding the causes and seriousness of climate change, in the UK and around the world.
+Not every contrarian position is ‘denial’ — Black makes that abundantly clear.
+But denial in its broadest sense is espoused to ensure that policies aimed at transitioning societies from a fossil fuel to low-carbon economy are continually retarded.

-Or in other words, to keep the good times — and the ideology of the good times — rolling.
+Or in other words, to keep the good ol’ times — and the ideology of the good ol’ times — rolling.